Algebraic group: Affine algebraic groups

 Linear algebraic groups can be classified to a certain extent.
-Levi's theorem states that every such is (essentially) a semidirect product of a unipotent group (its unipotent radical) with a reductive group.
-In turn reductive groups are decomposed as (again essentially) a product of their center (an algebraic torus) with a semisimple group.
-The latter are classified over algebraically closed fields via their Lie algebra.
-The classification over arbitrary fields is more involved but still well-understood.
-If can be made very explicit in some cases, for example over the real or p-adic fields, and thereby over number fields via local-global principles.
+Levi's theorem states that every linear algebraic group is (essentially) a semidirect product of a unipotent group (its unipotent radical) with a reductive group.
+In turn, a reductive group is decomposed as (again essentially) a product of its center (an algebraic torus) with a semisimple group.
+The latter are classified over algebraically closed fields via their Lie algebras.
+The classification over arbitrary fields is more involved, but still well-understood.
+If can be made very explicit in some cases, such as over the real or p-adic fields, and thereby over number fields via local-global principles.